dinxsh/atomikZK/README.md

 - Compiles and sets up the circuit
 - Generates ZK proofs using snarkjs
 - Returns proof data to the smart contract

+### Cartesi Coprocessor Integration

+The project uses Cartesi Coprocessor to:
+1. Run the ZK proof generation in a Linux environment
+2. Handle communication between the blockchain and the Cartesi Machine
+3. Ensure computation integrity through EigenLayer's security model

 ## Security